 It’s the same as coming in for a dinner shift and having a restocked service station with napkins, tablecloths, roll-ups, polished cutlery, condiments, take-out containers, and more.
 These people help the line cooks by having everything they need ready for them to put the meals from the menu together.

 Whenever the king or queen of the kitchen isn’t around (Executive/head chef) to make sure things are running smoothly, then the sous chef takes over and runs the show in the back.

-There’s different classifications of supervisors, you can have a server who is given supervisor privileges for voiding/comping/dealing with issues.
-You can have supervisors who are part-time and don’t get all the privileges the regular management team do, but still oversee that things run well in the restaurant.
+There are different classifications of supervisors, you can have a server who is given supervisor privileges for voiding/comping/dealing with issues.
+You can have supervisors who are part-time and don’t get all the privileges the regular management team do but still oversee that things run well in the restaurant.
 There are managers in training who start out as supervisors until they have worked a required number of hours, then they can become management.
 These people should be able to help you at any given moment in the restaurant.

-Mainly found in corporate restaurants, service managers are there to focus on the service team.
+Mainly found in corporate-owned restaurants, service managers are there to focus on the service team.
 They are responsible for hiring, ensuring that training is carried out properly, testing, scheduling, and are an important part of continuous training and motivation for the service team.
 They have your back for sure.

 Though you don’t really have much “support” directly from the bar manager, you have to remember that without the drink options for your tables your check totals would have to survive off food.
 Now even if they weren’t there then yes, there still would be drinks to serve, but if you have an unorganized bar that is always out of stock of key products, then it can be really frustrating having to tell your tables that you are out of 8 of the 20 wines on the list.